System YES Certification with a PTF or another maintenance update

 During a typical YES Certification of a server or workstation, the Gold Master (GM) release of SUSE Linux Enterprise with the latest Service Pack (SP) is installed on the hardware during certification tests.
 Sometimes, the GM release needs specific fixes or updates in order to be compatible with a particular hardware platform.
 As hardware systems become more complex, each hardware vendor ends up tweaking or modifying their specific platform and/or system firmware to achieve better performance or reduce manufacturing costs.
 This sometimes causes incompatibilities with the operating system.
 In these cases, SUSE Linux Enterprise might need to be patched (maybe a PTF) during a YES Certification of that platform.

 Hardware manufacturers think it is easier to change the software than to make changes to the hardware, which is often true.
-Sometimes a specific patch or set of patches (also known as a Program Temporary Fix or PTF) is created specifically for that system.
-The PTF must be used on the system for normal operation and can also be used during YES Certification.
+Sometimes a specific patch or set of patches (also known as a Program Temporary Fix or PTF) is created specifically for one hardware platform.
+The PTF must be used on that system for normal operation and can also be used during YES Certification.
 This isn’t the normal scenario for most hardware certifications, but it’s perfectly fine.
 It’s not something you need to worry too much about, but definitely something to keep in mind.

 Since this blog is about YES Certification, I would be negligent if I didn’t let you know where you can look for YES Certified hardware.
 The best place to begin your search is at https://www.suse.com/yessearch/.
 This is where you’ll find the most current YES Certification bulletins.
 These bulletins can help you reduce the worry and provide the knowledge you need to be successful with a hardware and SUSE Linux Enterprise combination.